Minimum Error Calibration and Normalization for Copy Number Analysis

 Calibration and normalization

-With the -n flag, the input file can be normalized and saved as normalized.tsv.
+With the -n flag, the input file will be normalized and saved as normalized.tsv.

 Import as a python library